Inference for parameters identified by conditional moment restrictions using a generalized Bierens maximum statistic: Test Statistic

-We end this section by commenting that our test statistic ${T}_{n}(\lambda)$ is substantially different from LASSO.
-First of all, the term ${M}_{n}(\gamma)$ is not the least squares objective function; second, $\gamma$ is different from regression coefficients.
+We end this section by commenting that our test statistic ${T}_{n}(\bar{\theta},\lambda)$ is substantially different from the LASSO's criterion.
+First of all, the term ${M}_{n}(\bar{\theta},\gamma)$ is not the least squares objective function; second, $\gamma$ is different from regression coefficients.
 Furthermore, if we mimic LASSO more closely, the test statistic would be